IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 editor.
 Keep in mind that there aren’t any “arrays” in the traditional sense, only tables (refer to [Arrays/Lists/Tables](#arraysliststables)).
 The following example shows how to work with a batch of SVs.
-The same concepts apply to hit objects and timing points\!
+The same concepts apply to hit objects and timing points!
 You can find an example in my SV plugin:
 [`sv_linear()`](https://github.com/IceDynamix/iceSV/blob/master/modules/sv.lua),
 [`editor_placeSVs()`](https://github.com/IceDynamix/iceSV/blob/master/modules/editor.lua).